Two-weight extrapolation on function spaces and applications: Abstract

 \section{Abstract}

-This paper is devoted to studying the two-weight extrapolation theory of Rubio de Francia.
-We start to establish endpoint extrapolation results including $A_1$, $A_p$ and $A_\infty$ extrapolation in the context of Banach function spaces and modular spaces.
-Furthermore, we present extrapolation for commutators in weighted Banach function spaces.
-Beyond that, we give several applications which can be easily obtained using extrapolation.
-First, we get local decay estimates for various operators and commutators.
-Second, Coifman-Fefferman inequalities are established and can be used to show some known sharp $A_1$ inequalities.
-Third, Muckenhoupt-Wheeden and Sawyer conjectures are also presented for many operators, which go beyond Calder\'{o}n-Zygmund operators.
-Finally, we obtain two-weight inequalities for Littlewood-Paley operators and Fourier integral operators on weighted Banach function spaces.
+This paper is devoted to studying the extrapolation theory of Rubio de Francia on general function spaces.
+We present endpoint extrapolation results including $A_1$, $A_p$, and $A_\infty$ extrapolation in the context of Banach function spaces, and also on modular spaces.
+We also include several applications that can be easily obtained using extrapolation: local decay estimates for various operators, Coifman--Fefferman inequalities that can be used to show some known sharp $A_1$ inequalities, Muckenhoupt--Wheeden and Sawyer's conjectures are also presented for many operators, which go beyond Calder\'{o}n--Zygmund operators.
+Finally, we obtain two-weight inequalities for Littlewood--Paley operators and Fourier integral operators on weighted Banach function spaces.